Hohe Acht: Emperor William Tower

 The tower is 16.30 m high and its walls are one metre thick at ground level.
 The work was carried out by master masons, Karl and Johannes Leidinger, from Adenau using local stone.
 The cost of construction was 18,000 marks.
 The tower has been a protected monument since 1987.

-The Emperor William Tower offers a superb view across the whole Eifel (including the mountains of Scharteberg, Döhmberg, Michelsberg, Hochthürmerberg, Schöneberg, the nearby Nürburg Castle and Hochkelberg), as well as the Siebengebirge and its Großer Ölberg and, in conditions of good visibility, as far as the Westerwald, the Taunus, the Hunsrück and the Lower Rhine.
+The Emperor William Tower offers a view across the whole Eifel (including the mountains of Scharteberg, Döhmberg, Michelsberg, Hochthürmerberg, Schöneberg, the nearby Nürburg Castle and Hochkelberg), as well as the Siebengebirge and its Großer Ölberg and, in conditions of good visibility, as far as the Westerwald, the Taunus, the Hunsrück and the Lower Rhine.

 Walking and winter sports

 There is a network of footpaths around the Hohe Acht; at many places there are good views over the Eifel landscape.

 In winter the Hohe Acht has good winter sport facilities including prepared cross country skiing trails, toboggan runs and ski lifts.